Israel expelled Palestinian Arabs from the British Mandate Palestine.

 • The Arab leaders’ decision led to a refugee crisis:

-• Between 472,000 to 750,000 Palestinian Arabs became refugees as well as over 850,000 Jews who lived in Arab states
+• 472,000 to 750,000 Palestinian Arabs and over 850,000 Jews from Arab states becoming refugees.

 • The UN inflates these numbers by using an adjusted definition of refugee tailored to Palestinians, claiming that over 5 million Palestinian refugees live in the West Bank, Gaza, Syria, Lebanon, and Jordan.